FlexiGIS/FlexiGIS/README.md

 ![FlexiGIS Highway](data/04_Visualisation/highway.png)
 Fig. 3.
 Extracted OpenStreetMap `highway` datasets for the city of Oldenburg.
 Credits: OpenStreetMap contributors.

 After filtering the OSM raw data, the georeferenced building and roard infrastructure in the city of Oldenburg are exported to a relational postgis-enabled database using the open source `osm2pgsql`.
+Theses datasets can be exported as CSV files or visualised as maps (see Figures 1-3).

 ## Module II: FlexiGIS temporal dimension